-Ensure streetscape, sidewalk, and transit infrastructure improvements are undertaken before or during construction of new focus area projects.
+• Ensure streetscape, sidewalk, and transit infrastructure improvements are undertaken before or during construction of new focus area projects.

-Develop and implement multimodal and transit plans throughout the Brooks Area Regional Center, prioritizing projects in the Focus Area.
+Develop and implement multi-modal and transit plans throughout the Brooks Area Regional Center, prioritizing projects in the Focus Area.

-Focus Area Recommendation #3: Ensure adequate buffers and transitions between new, higherintensity development in focus areas and single-family neighborhoods.
+Focus Area Recommendation #3: Ensure adequate buffers and transitions between new, higher-intensity development in focus areas and single-family neighborhoods.

-Site taller buildings at intersections along mixed-use corridors and in other locations where they will minimally impact single-family homes.
+• Site buildings with greater height at intersections along mixed-use corridors and in other locations where they will minimally impact single-family homes.